 So what should be your response to these changes?
 Well, if you haven't already got one, now might be the time to sign up for a travel credit card.

 Hotel rewards programs are free to join and offer points based upon your hotels stays.
 However, many also have affiliated credit cards.
-The Starwood Preferred Guest credit card and the Marriot Rewards Premier credit card are two examples.
-Not only do these cards offer points per dollar spent, they often come with significant sign-on bonuses that can be redeemed immediately for free nights.
+Not only do these cards offer points per dollar spent, they often come with significant signon bonuses that can be redeemed immediately toward nights at a participating hotel.

 Another option may be to consider getting a general purpose cash back card.
 Rebates from a cash back credit card may be competitive when compared to the value of points under the revamped hotel programs.
 In addition, since these cards aren't brand specific, they can expand your travel options.

 For travelers, the hotel program changes are most certainly a letdown.
-However, the right travel credit card can help ensure you still have plenty of free nights in your future.
+However, the right travel credit card can help ensure you still have plenty of reward nights in your future.